Growing up, you probably had a favorite color. In fact, you still may.

 But what do you think when you see that color?
 What words come to mind?
 How does it make you feel?

-Different colors have been shown to stir different emotions in us (both positive and negative) and create different associations.
-This is the psychology of color, and it has played a huge part in brand marketing over the years.
+Different colors have been shown to stir different emotions in us (both positive and negative) and create different associations with brands.
+This is the psychology of color, and color has played a huge part in brand marketing and brand identity over the years.

 We have all heard the saying that “a picture paints a thousand words,” but even just a color can create as deep an association with a brand as any name or slogan.
-In fact, a 2005 University of Loyola study found that color can increase brand recognition by 80%.
+In fact, a 2005 University of Loyola study found that using a color wheel can increase brand recognition by 80%.
+For example, the combination of bright orange and pink may spark an association to Dunkin', which even after undergoing a rebrand in 2019 kept their brand colors the same (because when you have great brand colors, you don't change them!).

-In this post, we’re going to take a look at seven brands that have made a particular color their own (and sometimes literally own).
+In this post, we’re going to take a look at seven big brands that have made a particular color their own (and sometimes literally own) brand color scheme.
 Why did each brand choose the color they did?
-And how is that color likely (and intended) to make consumers feel, both consciously and subconsciously?
+And how is that color palette likely (and intended) to make consumers feel, both consciously and subconsciously?

 Reportedly, Coca-Cola’s iconic red (which, strictly speaking, is actually a mix of three different shades of red) originally came about for practical, rather than marketing, reasons.